 We considered these alternatives from manufacturers, but don’t consider them to be a top choice.

-- Zoli Buzz-B Baby Nail Trimmer—At $35, too expensive for most parents.
+- Zoli Buzz-B Baby Nail Trimmer—Too expensive for most parents.
 It’s a clever idea though (but part of me also is reminded of the clippers used for grooming dogs.)

 - Safety 1st Clear View Nail Clipper—As our mom tester said, “Looking through the magnifying lens makes me feel drunk; not what I want while cutting my infant’s nails!”
 Other reviews agreed, saying that they couldn’t get a steady view because baby kept wiggling.

 - The First Year’s American Red Cross Deluxe Nail Clipper with Magnifier—This one has the same issues as the one above.